nourkagha/agha.dev/content/posts/hosting-an-mta-sts-policy-using-hugo-and-netlify.md

-description = "Create an MTA-STS policy to secure your emails on a domain hosted with Hugo and Netlify." slug = "" authors = [] tags = [] categories = [] externalLink = ""
-series = []
+description = "Create an MTA-STS policy to secure your emails on a domain hosted with Hugo and Netlify." slug = "" authors = [] tags = ["security", "email", "web"] categories = ["security"] externalLink = "" series = []
 +++

-An [MTA-STS](https://emailsecurity.blog/configuring-mta-sts-and-smtp-tls-rpt) (Mail Transfer Agent Strict Transport Security) policy is essential for securing your emails with both encryption and authentication to prevent potential and malicious MITM (man-in-the-middle) attacks involving interception and tampering during transit through SMTP (Simple Mail Transfer Protocol) used by mail providers.
+An [MTA-STS](https://emailsecurity.blog/configuring-mta-sts-and-smtp-tls-rpt) (Mail Transfer Agent Strict Transport Security) policy is essential for securing your emails with both encryption and authentication.
+This helps prevent potential and malicious MITM (man-in-the-middle) attacks which involve interception and tampering during transit through SMTP (Simple Mail Transfer Protocol) used by mail providers.
 MTA-STS is a fairly new standard which has been adopted by [Google](https://security.googleblog.com/2019/04/gmail-making-email-more-secure-with-mta.html) for Gmail only a few years ago and makes email communication much more secure.
 If you have and use your own domain for email, you will need to create, configure and publish your own MTA-STS policy.

+# Creating a policy

 My MTA-STS policy is published and can be accessed at `https://mta-sts.agha.dev/.well-known/mta-sts.txt`.
 For your domain, this similarly requires defining and configuring your policy in an `mta-sts.txt` file under a `.well-known` directory at the root of an `mta-sts` subdomain.
 In a Hugo repository, for `.well-known` to be at the root of your site, it should go under the `/static` directory at the root of your repository.
 The `mta-sts.txt` file should have the following contents: